dhamith93/blog/content/posts/porting_deepcool_software_to_linux.md

 Third and the fourth bytes contains the first and second digits of the value being sent. `0x05` and `0x04` for the temperature `54c`.
 And `0x00` and `0x02` for CPU usage of `02%`.

+**Update:** fifth byte is used for turning on blinking for alerting as I found out during my `testing`.

 With the information I was able to collect with my tiny experiment, I wrote a Go program to get the display on the cooler working under Linux.
 I checked it with Ubuntu 24.04 and Proxmox and the temperature and CPU usage values were displaying on the cooler just as on Windows.
 I set this up as a service and all was done.

 While I used many ported applications and drivers in the past, this was the first time I was able to work something out for myself.
 It would be better if DeepCool themselves can release a version for Linux, but this was a good little exercise into monitoring and implementing USB communication.